wingos80/thesis_notes/Master_notes.md

 - changing reward scaling (kappa) seems to have big effect on idhp performance.
 - maybe use low pass filters for the eligibility traces??
+- Current state: IDHP vanilla is fault tolerant for citation though not to degree of stefan or casper, but is not fault tolerant for flying v.
+When vanilla eligibility traces are used, idhp weights diverge, though divergence can be solved by bounding the elements of the eligibility trace between -1 and 1; with this solution the fault tolerance of eligibility IDHP is found to be.
+- Before anything, need to see if i can tune vanilla IDHP to fly the flying v under the inversion fault scenario, after i find a config that can do this, i try to make eligibility IDHP fly the faulty flying-v.

+### 3/4/2024

+- steps:
+	1. finish running some more hparam for flying v
+	2. do some manual tuning for flying v w kappa = 100, eta_c_h = 0.4, sweeping eta_a
+	3. do some quick hparam tuning for citation with eligibility, some things to try:
+		1. Try doing actor only elig
+		2. Try doing bounded elig
+	5. run 12 hour hparams for citation with the most successful elig setting from step 3.
+	6. After this, it should be late thursday, implement replacing elig traces and repeat step 3.
+	7. After that, run gridded hparam tests for vanilla idhp on citation, keep in mind to vary kappa!
+Thats what we want to investigate the efffect of!

+### 5/4/2024

+- hyperparameters of the IDHP are tuned to maximize the total return of an episode while using eligibility traces, and the traces are removed to demonstrate the effect which removing traces has on performance of the controller.

+### 6/4/2024

+- text spilios asking for quick 20 minutes meeting for help with making fault tolerant controller with making robust controller.
+	- The course *from what i gathered* mainly taught robust control against disturbance or noise to maintain good reference tracking whilst minimizing control usage.
+But i want to see if i could come about with a controller robust against parameter uncertainties, or parameter changes in the system.
+I have heard that to tackle parameter uncertainties it is more traditional to use LFT's and model the uncertainties *explicitly*(?), however i want to probe how relevant mixed sens control would be for param uncertainty, or what it would take to try to obtain a controller robust against param uncertainty.
+	- I'd like to chat with you so that i may know what attempting this task would entail, thus helping me decide if i should attempt it, and if so how i might go about solving it.
+- idea for data representation: min max bounds for "nominal" idhp runs, and then transparent lines for the "outlier" unconverged idhp runs which oscillate a lot or went to min max elevator deflection.

+### 9/4/2024

+- interesting idea, what if we just keep solving an LQR, or perform pole placement, or some kind of linear controller synthesize routine for each time step using the system identified through the RLS model?

+10/4/2024

+- for each algorithm, find the best performing hparam of that algorithm under the inversion fault (but with low learning rate of critic eta_c_l equal to 0), and then use that as the best hparam for the given algorithm.
+Comparison of the different algorithms will be done by using this hparam.